sun-yitao/GrabAIChallenge/README.md

 I added new data from Google Images using the script g_images_download.py

 Some of these new images are irrelevant (car interiors or car parts).
 I cleaned around 25 image folders manually and fine-tuned a pretrained Xception to classify these new images as wanted or unwanted.
-We used this model to help us clean the rest of the data using predict_unwanted_images.py.
+I used this model to help us clean the rest of the data using predict_unwanted_images.py.
 This dataset is combined with the original 12208 training images and I will refer to it as 'New Data'.
 Some of the images classified as unwanted by this model are shown below:

 ![unwanted images](images/unwanted_google_images.jpg)

 The new data is also cleaned manually as there are some images misclassified by Google Images eg: convertible vs coupe, Dodge Challenger vs Dodge Charger SRT.
 I will refer to this dataset as 'New Data V2'.

-I used the Imagenet Data Augmentation Policy from AutoAugment [Github](https://github.com/DeepVoltaire/AutoAugment) [Paper](https://arxiv.org/abs/1805.09501v1)
+I also used the Imagenet Data Augmentation Policy from AutoAugment [Github](https://github.com/DeepVoltaire/AutoAugment), [Paper](https://arxiv.org/abs/1805.09501v1)

 ## Model